DINESHVC33/TO---DO-LIST-REACT-APP-/README.md

 The backend server provides API endpoints for interacting with the MongoDB Atlas database.
 You can define your own routes and controllers to handle specific functionalities.

+## APP Functionalities

+The ToDo list app provides the following features:

+- **Get Task**: Fetches the list of tasks from the server and displays them.
+- **Update Task**: Allows users to update the details of a task.
+- **Delete Task**: Enables users to delete a task from the list.
+- **Select Task**: Allows users to mark a task as selected.

+You can further customize and enhance these features based on your specific needs.

 ## Additional Resources

 - React documentation: [https://reactjs.org/docs](https://reactjs.org/docs)
 - Express documentation: [https://expressjs.com](https://expressjs.com)
 - MongoDB Atlas documentation: [https://docs.atlas.mongodb.com](https://docs.atlas.mongodb.com)
 - Visual Studio Code documentation: [https://code.visualstudio.com/docs](https://code.visualstudio.com/docs)